 Australian Embassy, Italy

 Via Borgogna 2

 20122 Milan, ITALY

-Telephone: (39) 02 7767 4200
+Phone: (39) 02 7767 4200

-Facsimile: (39) 02 7767 4242
+Fax: (39) 02 7767 4242

-See the Embassy
+Check the Embassy

 website for information about opening hours and temporary closures that may affect service provision.

-If you're unable to contact the Embassy or Consulate-General in a consular emergency, you can contact the 24-hour Consular Emergency Centre in Canberra on +61 2 6261 3305 or 800 877 790 (Italian toll free number) or 1300 555 135 within Australia.
+In a consular emergency, if you are unable to contact the Embassy or Consulate-General you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.

 For additional general and economic information to assist travelling in this country, see the following links: